Medicare Rebates and Health Funds | Mummy Makeover Surgery

-Dr Rubinstein, Dr Sackelariou, Dr Barnett, Dr Wyten and Dr Kumar are highly adept at helping mums get their bodies firmer, tighter, smoother and more uplifted after pregnancy.
+Dr Rubinstein, Dr Sackelariou, Dr Barnett, Dr Wyten and Dr Patrick Briggs are highly adept at helping mums get their bodies firmer, tighter, smoother and more uplifted after pregnancy.

 - Plastic Surgery can help you get firmness back to your belly and breast areas, where lifestyle changes have failed to remedy the situation.